A Beginner’s Guide to Choosing the Right E-Collar for Dogs

 Most Durable and Versatile Trainer: Dogtra 1900S

 The Dogtra 1900S is a versatile shock collar ideal for various training needs, including obedience, hunting, competition, and K9 training.
 Reliable and effective, this e-collar offers 127 levels of static stimulation and is suitable for dogs weighing 35 pounds and up.
 It has a range of up to ¾ mile and is fully waterproof.
-With the new Boost and Lock versions, the Dogtra 1900S is even more upgraded and available in camouflage, black, and handsfree plus versions.
+With the new Boost and Lock versions, the Dogtra 1900S is even more upgraded and available in camouflage, black, and handsfree plus B&L versions.

 Final Thoughts